MaruanBO/MaruanBH/README.md

 This project is licensed under the MIT License.

-> This project was created by Marouane Boukhriss Ouchab, including logic, directory structure, architecture, coding, testing, and software engineering decisions.
+> This project was created by Marouane Boukhriss Ouchab.